hsuonsivu/hsupublic/3d-models/README.md

 your printer width.
 For small printers, you can print the parts in vertical configuration, but they are more difficult to attach to each other.
 For heavy items, you might want to up infill % from defaults.
 You can do a small test print to test attachments.
+No supports are needed to print.

 ![Model in openscad, normal](kynnyskulma-normal-openscad.png)
 ![Model in openscad, vertical](kynnyskulma-vertical-openscad.png)